valnicky/Ulight/README.md

 ### Front-End / Integration

-We need Front-End developers and integrators to build the main part of the Framework, to integrate the designs and to build the Front-End part of the website.
+We need Integrators to translate the set of designed elements into code to integrate them in the Framework.
+We will write the code to let the users pick up some classes to add in his/ her HTML file for using original designs in their own website.
+We also need Front-End developers to build the core of the Framework and the website.
+Let's build a light and efficient Framework and an interactive website!

 ### Backend